NadaTuzh/English-for-designers/04-voice-tone-style/text-gain-perspective-step-back.md

 Stepping back serves as a reminder to avoid tunnel vision and embrace perspective.

 So, sometimes you navigate life's complexities.
-All you need is to remember the importance of taking that crucial step away.
-For therein lies clarity and growth.
+All you need to do is remember the importance of taking that crucial step away.
+This is where clarity and growth lie.